pan-webis-de/pan-code/clef24/generative-authorship-verification/README.md

 `--gpus=all` requires the [Nvidia Container Toolkit to be installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 The PPMd, Unmasking, and Text length baselines can be run without this parameter, since they don't require GPU inference.

 Some baselines (such as Binoculars or DetectGPT) require downloading certain models from Huggingface.
-To avoid downloading them into the container, you can download them beforehand to your home directory using `huggingface-cli download MODELNAME`.
-Once downloaded, you can mount them into the container by adding`-v ${HOME}/.cache/huggingface:/root/.cache/huggingface:ro` to the `docker run` command.
+Adding `-v ${HOME}/.cache/huggingface:/.cache/huggingface` to the `docker run` command mounts your local Huggingface cache directory to avoid downloading them into the container.
+Make sure to add the `--user=$(id -u)` flag to avoid messing up your file permissions.

 ### Run With tira-run